jakeloggins/Clod-MQTT-standard/README.md

 ##### From Device

-To update values on Crouton from the device, simply publish messages to the outbox of the endPoint which Crouton is already subscribed to.
+To update values on the dashboard from the device, simply publish messages to the `confirm` of the endPoint which Crouton is already subscribed to.
 The payload is just the same as the one coming from Crouton.

 ```
 Address: /[path]/confirm/Kroobar/barDoor